 There are a lot of reasons why these boot are so popular, with numerous repeat customers returning to Asolo to replace their old pair.
 Out of the various pros to the TPS 520 GV, there are three major advantages.

 The expertly designed soles on the Asolo TPS 520 GV hiking boots reduce shock impact while enhancing stability and support.
 Your feet will stay dry thanks to the leather plus Gore Tex lining combo.
 Even the gusseted tongue and cuffed ankle were designed to specifically keep out loose debris while hiking.

 As you’d expect, the leather upper is responsible for the outer durability of these boots.
-The leather varies in thickness between 2.6mm and 2.8mm which is plenty thick enough to prevent majority of punctures, cuts, and abrasions.
+The leather varies in thickness between 2.6mm and 2.8mm which is plenty thick enough to prevent the majority of punctures, cuts, and abrasions.

 The lifespan of your boots really depends on how you hike, where you hike and how often you hike.
-If you really put your boots through the ringer multiple times a week or an extended backpacking trips, they won’t last as long as the weekend warrior types that only spend the day hiking every now and then.
+If you really put your boots through the wringer multiple times a week or on extended backpacking trips, they won’t last as long as the weekend warrior types that only spend the day hiking every now and then.

-For expedition style backpacking trips, heavy duty leather boots are really the only that will do.
+For expedition-style backpacking trips, heavy-duty leather boots are really the only that will do.
 The Asolo boots can handle some serious abuse and whatever weather conditions you care to throw at it.
 The leather is resistant to water, with the whole upper being seam sealed.

 Small attention to detail will impress serious hikers.
-For example, the achilles notch in the collar keeps your ankle comfortable despite a thick cuff.
+For example, the Achilles notch in the collar keeps your ankle comfortable despite a thick cuff.
 The Asoflex TPU lasting board gives both torsion control and stability.
 The chances of rolling an ankle are slim, even on loose rocks.
 The TPS midsole gives propulsion not often seen in hiking boots.

-These truly are serious hiking boots but they are equally at home on extended hiking trails in your local state park as they are on a week long excursion into the mountains.
+These truly are serious hiking boots but they are equally at home on extended hiking trails in your local state park as they are on a week-long excursion into the mountains.

 You won’t find a lot of bad reviews for these boots but you will find that these two complaints are the most common of the ones you do find.

 This isn’t a true flaw but those who have only ever worn synthetic hiking boots may be caught off guard that these require you to break them in before going on the first hike.
 Stiffer boots, especially leather ones like these, don’t often come ready to go right out of the box.

 Most negative reviews of the TPS 520 GV cite the sole being the problem with these boots.
 What seems to happen is the sole ends up flopping apart from the sole, rendering the boots useless.
-It’s unclear of what causes this problem but it seems to be a failure of the glue.
+It’s unclear what causes this problem but it seems to be a failure of the glue.
 The deteriorating sole doesn’t happen often, as there are far more that don’t have the problem than those that do, but it’s still a disadvantage.

 Despite two disadvantages, the Asolo TPS 520 GV EVO is still an incredible hiking and backpacking boot.
 It can be tough to find quality footwear that looks like old-school leather boots but have today’s standards of comfort, yet Asolo delivers.